dietmarja/curriculum_generator/README.md

-### Future Enhancements
+## Future Enhancements

-Web Interface: Develop a user-friendly web interface for curriculum generation and visualization More Export Formats: Add support for additional export formats (e.g., docx, xlsx) Interactive Visualizations: Enhance data visualization with interactive charts and diagrams Curriculum Validation: Implement more sophisticated validation against educational standards AI-driven Module Recommendations: Add AI capabilities to suggest optimal modules for specific roles Improved Learning Outcomes: Further refine the learning outcomes generator to eliminate redundancies Customizable Templates: Allow users to create and save custom curriculum templates Feedback Integration: Incorporate user feedback to improve module recommendations
+- Web Interface: Develop a user-friendly web interface for curriculum generation and visualization
+- Integration of Literature from Googe Scholar that allows creating curricular which including a list of literature
+- More transparancy on modules of the module repository not used and on modules not found in the module repository
+- Interactive Visualizations: Enhance data visualization with interactive charts and diagrams
+- Curriculum Validation: Implement more sophisticated validation against educational standards
+- AI-driven Module Recommendations: Add AI capabilities to suggest optimal modules for specific roles
+- Customizable Templates: Allow users to create and save custom curriculum templates
+- Feedback Integration: Incorporate user feedback to improve module recommendations